WebDaD/verbshaker/README.md

 	* image generator for sharing
 	* use intro.js to explain stuff, show button only with no cookie
 	* new Proverb-Button (by cookie, checkbox)
+	* use helmet for security reasons
+	* check with retire
+	* check with nsp